Write a comment

 making the dough - step photo 4

-5. Stir the liquid dough with a spoon and continue to add the remaining flour.
+5. I stir the loose dough with a spoon and gradually add the remaining flour as the dough firms up.

 making the dough - step photo 5